 Harding University recognizes the significant role of students in institutional decision-making.
 Students in the University's schools and colleges serve with faculty and staff on many committees.
 In the College of Pharmacy students are appointed to the following committees: Admissions Committee, Assessment Committee, Chemical Dependence and Impairment Intervention Committee, Non-Academic Disciplinary Committee, and the Curriculum Committee.
 At the University level, students are appointed to the Graduate and Professional Academic Affairs Committee, Academic Performance and Standards Committee, and Academic Integrity Committee.
-Various student government organizations serve as the voice of the students and are liaisons with the administration and faculty.
+Both a college and university student government organization are in place to serve as the voice of the students and are liaisons with the administration and faculty.
 Students at Harding University College of Pharmacy are encouraged to cultivate involvement in professional organizations and extracurricular activities while enrolled.
 There are currently four student chapters of professional organizations on campus: an American Pharmacists Association-Academy of Student Pharmacists (APhA-ASP) chapter, a Student Society of Health-System Pharmacists (SSHP) chapter, a National Community Pharmacists Association (NCPA) chapter, and a Rho Chi Society chapter.
-Meetings provide a forum for discussion of matters relating to scholarly, scientific, and professional attitudes and performance among pharmacy students and serve to familiarize students with problems confronting and conditions existing in the pharmacy profession.
-The Assistant Dean for Student Affairs and Admissions serves as the administrative leader of student organizations.
+A faculty advisor and student liaison to the American College of Clinical Pharmacy (ACCP) are also appointed.
+Meetings provide a forum for discussion of matters relating to scholarly, scientific, and professional attitudes and performance among student pharmacists and serve to familiarize students with problems confronting and conditions existing in the pharmacy profession.
+The Assistant Dean for Student Affairs serves as the administrative leader of student organizations.
 Each organization is also assigned a faculty advisor.
-The guidelines and procedures for student organizations can be found at the end of this handbook.
+The quidelines and procedures for student organizations can be found at the end of this handbook.

 Council of Students (COS).
-The Council of Students is an organization of elected professional pharmacy students working for the furtherance of existing programs set forth by the preceding councils and for the attainment of various new goals set forth by the present council.
+The Council of Students is an organization of elected professional student pharmacists working for the furtherance of existing programs set forth by the preceding councils and for the attainment of various new goals set forth by the present council.
 All students of the College of Pharmacy are included in the student body organization.
 The Council of Students meets once a month and acts as the official voice of the student body.
 Its objectives include establishing two-way communication expressing views on pharmacy education between students and educators.
 The Council strives to promote and perpetuate professionalism of pharmacy in all endeavors with adherence to the principles of ethical practice in all fields of pharmacy.
 COS is available to all students for consultation and advice when needed and endeavors to consider all student opinions.
 Student involvement in institutional decision processes is also sought by student participation on various school committees.

 Class Representation.
-Each professional year pharmacy class has elected class officers whose primary goal is to be aware of student needs within the class and to represent those needs as members of the COS.
-Class officers plan class projects and class social events in addition to overseeing class fund raising activities and the setting of class dues to provide for a fourth professional year banquet and/or class-selected related graduation festivities.
+Each professional year pharmacy cohort has elected class officers whose primary goal is to be aware of student needs within the class and to represent those needs as members of the COS.
+Class officers plan class projects and class social events in addition to overseeing class fund raising activities and the setting of class dues to provide for a fourth professional year banquet and/or class-selected related graduation celebration.